rayyan35p/tp/docs/UserGuide.md

 ### Un-assign employee(s) from a project: `unassignP`

-Un-assigns employee(s) from a project in TaskHub
+Un-assigns employee(s) from a project in TaskHub.

 Format: `unassignP pr/PROJECT_INDEX em/EMPLOYEE_INDEX [MORE_EMPLOYEE_INDEXES] ...`